 On November 3, 2020, Poblador filed her Petition for Review with the Supreme Court.
-On April 4, 2022, PHC filed its Comment thereto, thereby the case is submitted for resolution.
+On April 4, 2022, PHC filed its Comment.

 The Group is also involved in other litigations, claims and disputes which are normal to its business.
 Management believes that the ultimate liability, if any, with respect to these litigations, claims and disputes will not materially affect the financial position and financial performance of the Group.